Computer Engineering

 Biological Sciences

-and Laboratory in Biological Sciences
+and Laboratory in Biological Science

 Integrated Principles of Biology 1

-and Integrated Principles of Biology Laboratory 1
+and Integrated Principles of Biology Laboratory

 General Chemistry 1

-and General Chemistry 1 Laboratory
+and General Chemistry Laboratory

-Chemistry for Engineers 1
+Chemistry For Engineers 1

-and General Chemistry 1 Laboratory
+and General Chemistry Laboratory

 Physical Geology